by "Mad Dog" Earle for webBikeWorld.com

 Let's take it right to the bottom line: the Bose QuietComfort 20 Acoustic Noise Cancelling Headphones are excellent performers.

-Again, perhaps a matter of semantics, but I think the point is important, as you will see when I get to the part about riding with the Bose QuietComfort 20 system on a motorcycle, where the external sounds are reduced, but not as much as we'd hoped.
+You will note this when I get to the part about riding with the Bose QuietComfort 20 system on a motorcycle, where the external sounds are reduced, but not as much as we'd hoped.

 We just happened to be standing in the Editor's garage when the UPS driver arrived with the package from Bose.
 We quickly tore open the small shipping box to take a look.

 Just by coincidence, the neighbor happened to be mowing his lawn on a riding garden tractor -- a perfect test!

 We gave the brief instruction set (printed in 18 different languages!) a quick once-over to get oriented, then I popped the headphones in my ears and flipped the switch to turn them on.